What is the Currency Market?

-- Currency Markets deals with different currencies and these currencies are hugely impacted by the fundamental factors such as balance of payments of the country, expected economic growth rate, fiscal policy by the government of the country, autonomy of the central bank in implementation of monetary policy and interest rate environment in general which makes once currency depreciate or appreciate against other currencies.
+- Currency Markets deals with different currencies and these currencies are hugely impacted by the fundamental factors such as the balance of payments formula, expected economic growth rate, fiscal policy by the government of the country, the autonomy of the central bank in implementation of monetary policy and interest rate environment in general which makes once currency depreciate or appreciate against other currencies.

 It is an important market and plays an indispensable role in the exchange of currency from one country to another.
 The successful integration of the world and free flow of trade is possible due to the flourishing currency market which enables buyers of goods and services and sellers of such goods and services to convert their foreign exchange receipts/payments into local currency.
 Currency Markets involves Traders, Speculators, Arbitrageurs, Investors, Banks/FI and corporations, etc and together they make the currency markets highly efficient and liquid.